Supply chain mapping gives you visibility of your supplier network, helps mitigate risks and enables you to achieve compliance with confidence.

 Avoid departmental silos

 Involve all key teams.
-Buying, CSR/Ethical and sustainability teams can better align and work together.
-When mapping the supply chain through Segura, one of the benefits is to increase supplier visibility within your internal teams, ensuring that each team member is reviewing the same centralised data.
+Buying, CSR/Ethical and Sustainability, Finance teams can better align and work together.
+When mapping the supply chain through Segura, one of the benefits is increased supplier visibility within your internal teams, ensuring that each team member is reviewing the same centralised data.

 Not only does each brand have full sight of their supply chain and the information relating to each supplier, helping us to achieve our strategic goals, but with all UK Brands utilising the same platform it will allow us to view all supply information in one place, which will be very powerful.